Lizzie (2018 film): Plot

 Lizzie and Bridget's bond grows increasingly close, and with Bridget able to write, the two leave letters for one another around the house.
 Their relationship eventually becomes romantic.
-Lizzie also discovers that her Uncle John has been leaving the threatening notes; when she confronts him about them, he assaults her, which Bridget witnesses.
+Lizzie also discovers that her Uncle John has been leaving threatening notes; when she confronts him about them, he assaults her, which Bridget witnesses.
 One afternoon, Andrew spies Lizzie and Bridget having sex in the barn.
 He later calls Lizzie an abomination and forbids her from associating with Bridget, whom he intends to dismiss.
-That night, Lizzie burns her father's will in the kitchen stove.
+That night, Lizzie burns her father's will on the kitchen stove.
 The next day, August 4, Andrew and Abby's bodies are found in the house, both bludgeoned with a hatchet.
 Law enforcement swiftly suspects Lizzie is responsible, though Emma proclaims her sister's innocence.
 Lizzie is formally charged with both murders and stands a closed trial.
-Bridget visits Lizzie in jail and asks her cease all contact before boarding a train to Montana.
+Bridget visits Lizzie in jail and asks her to cease all contact before boarding a train to Montana.

 A climactic flashback shows both Lizzie and Bridget carrying out the murders: That morning, Lizzie strips nude and hides in Abby's bedroom while Andrew goes for his morning walk.
 Bridget brings Abby a doctored telegram notifying her of a friend's illness.
 When Abby rushes to her room to prepare to leave, Lizzie bludgeons her multiple times in the face and head with a hatchet.
 Bridget, outside washing windows, is sickened by the sounds and vomits.
 Lizzie cleans herself and redresses.
 When Andrew returns, Lizzie tells him she is going outside to pick fruit.
 Meanwhile, Bridget undresses and confronts Andrew in the den, armed with a hatchet, but hesitates.
-Lizzie re-enters the house, takes the hatchet from Bridget and kills Andrew herself.
+Lizzie re-enters the house, takes the hatchet from Bridget, and kills Andrew herself.
 Afterwards, Lizzie butchers a pigeon with the murder weapon, smearing it with the bird's blood before sawing off the blade and hiding it in a pail in the basement.
-She then burns the handle and her blood-spattered dress in the kitchen stove.
+She then burns the handle and her blood-spattered dress on the kitchen stove.